stiproot/rust-lab/notes/SMART_POINTERS.md

 - Because `RefCell<T>` allows mutable borrows checked at runtime, you can mutate the value inside the `RefCell<T>` even when the `RefCell<T>` is immutable.

 Here is an example of a use-cae for `RefCell<T>`:
+*The name comes from the Cell pattern, which is used in Rust (and other languages) to provide controlled mutability.*
+*A cell is a container that manages access to its inner value in a way that ensures safety according to a specific set of rules.*

 We will explore writing tests for the following code:
 ```rs